DLandDS/DLandDS/README.md

 I have graduated majoring in Computer Engineering at UPI YPTK Padang.
 I am working at Lung West Sumatera Hospital as Full Stack Developer.

 * 🌍 I'm based in Indonesia
-* 💻 I'm a member of Clyatge Core Team
+* 💻 I'm a member of Stegripe Core Team

 Contacts
 ------------------